Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 When you are brushing and flossing and just want to add some oil pulling for white teeth to your routine maintenance to achieve another notch of cleanliness and whiteness, then do it.
 But do not skip your foundational care.

-H3: Is 10 minutes of oil pulling enough?
+Is 10 minutes of oil pulling enough?

 Using oil pulling for white teeth effectively relies on duration.
-This increases the time by which the oil can be effectively emulsified and penetrate into the plaque biofilm.
+This increases the time by which the oil can be effectively emulsified and penetrate the plaque biofilm.
 Begin with what you are able to control; even 5-10 minutes is a fine start when you begin oil pulling for white teeth.
-Slowly increase it to the full time so that it becomes a permanent routine for achieving a brighter smile.
+Slowly increase it the full time so that it becomes a permanent routine for achieving a brighter smile.

-H3: When is the best time to do oil pulling?
+When is the best time to do oil pulling?

-H3: What should I do after oil pulling?
+What should I do after oil pulling?

 1. Spit into a trash can (never the sink, as the oil can solidify and cause clogs).